In 1895 William Mackenzie and Donald Mann acquired a railway charter in Manitoba, with plans to create another

 concession line and they request a similar road crossing at this place.

-from The Evening Guide, April 7, 1911 - page 1.
+from The Evening Guide, April 7, 1911.
 CNR NEWS.
 Girders for New Viaduct Could Not Pass Under Overhead Bridge.

 The steel girders for the CNR viaduct have arrived and being too high to pass under the overhead bridge on Ontario street, the track at this point had to be deepened, This was at the same place where an engine the other day, while passing under the bridge almost lost its whistle.